The 4 Most Common Test Automation Challenges (and How to Overcome Them)

 Challenge 1: Receiving the Green Light from Management

-As with any company department, associates are always asking for things that may or may not be allowed for in the budget.
-Testers may already know that automation offers both business and IT benefits (decrease time to market, increase test coverage and accuracy, decrease cost per hour, find bugs sooner, etc), but how can testers convince the finance department and the QA director to allocate the necessary time and funds for implementing test automation?
+As with any company department, employees are always asking for things that may or may not be allowed for in the budget.
+Testers may already know that automation offers both business and technical benefits (decrease time to market, increase test coverage and accuracy, decrease cost of testing per hour, find bugs earlier, etc), but how can testers convince the finance department and the Director of Software Development to allocate the necessary time and funds for implementing test automation?

 “Test automation promises increased productivity and accuracy, which is where the business case must be made.
 The cost of a single defect … can offset the price of one or more tool licenses.” — Randall Rice